-Repatriation Program services and cash assistance are 100 percent federally funded.
-However, assistance given under this program is a loan which must be repaid to the U.S. government.
-Individuals requesting repatriation program assistance are required to sign a repayment agreement.
+Repatriation Program services and cash assistance are one hundred percent (100%) federally funded.
+However, assistance given under this program is considered a loan which must be repaid to the US government, and individuals requesting repatriation program assistance are required to sign a repayment agreement.

-The U.S Repatriation Program contains four different activities which are divided into two categories called Emergency and Non-emergency Repatriations.
+The US Repatriation program consists of four different activities that are divided into two categories: Emergency and Non-emergency Repatriations.

-- The Group Repatriation Activity allows for the evacuation of 50 to 500 U.S. citizens and dependents from overseas to the U.S. due to war, threat of war and other overseas crises.
+- The Group Repatriation Activity allows for the evacuation of 50 to 500 US citizens and dependents from overseas to the US due to war, the threat of war and other overseas crises.

-- The Emergency Repatriation Activity allows for the evacuation of 500 or more U.S. citizens and dependents from overseas to the U.S. due to war, threat or war and other overseas crisis.
+- The Emergency Repatriation Activity allows for the evacuation of 500 or more US citizens and dependents from overseas to the US due to war, the threat of war and other overseas crisis.

-Training is available through the International Social Services website and includes the following webinar:
+Training is available through the International Social Services website and includes the following webinars: